 The land that was once the burial place for residents of a young Savannah now lays rightfully preserved in the heart of the Historic District, where it combines Georgia’s past and its Southern beauty.
-Colonial Park Cemetery contains more than 9,000 graves, although not as many headstones remain, and is dotted with benches, family mausoleums and historic graves – Button Gwinnett, a Georgia native who signed the Declaration of Independence, rests there, as well as Edward Green Malbone, a renowned painter of miniatures.
+Colonial Park Cemetery contains more than 9,000 graves.
+It is dotted with benches, family mausoleums and historic graves.
+Button Gwinnett, a Georgia native who signed the Declaration of Independence, rests there.
 It’s the perfect stroll in the park for an avid history buff.

 Whatever you’re looking for in Savannah, from nightlife to unique restaurants, you’ll find it on Broughton Street.
 Here, local boutiques and well-known retailers sit right next to each other, for visitors and locals to enjoy.

 Since the 1700s, this charming four-block area has been Savannah’s commercial peak.
 The rehabilitated warehouses and shop fronts feel like an old marketplace, where farmers would have sold their produce and horses would have smoothed the land with their hooves – well, the horses are still there, gorgeously tall and ready to provide you with a carriage ride around the Historic District.
 City Market offers live entertainment, easy dining, a thriving nightlife and snacks, for you and your pet.

 It’s a fact that most buildings in Savannah are enchanting.
 The historic house museums come from that very strand of Southern charm.
 In them, you feel transported to centuries past.
 There is lush furniture and gilded frames hanging from the vintage-wallpapered walls.
 And of course, there’s the history.
 The Andrew Low House is where Girl Scouts founder Juliette Gordon Low lived with her husband.
 The Harper Fowlkes House on Barnard Street, follows an intricate journey through families.
 Because of the history of its owners, it is preserved by the Society of Cincinnati.